Wei-1/Wei-1.github.io/README.md

 <br/>
 I then joined a large healthcare IT company in the U.S. for a year and built a healthcare data-lake.
 <br/>
-After that, I joined AWS as the ML architect, helping customers solved ML problems that they weren't able to tackle for years.
+After that, I joined AWS as the ML architect for 3 years, helping customers solved ML problems that they weren't able to tackle.

 Currently, I am a Staff Software Engineer - Machine Learning in Meta, improving user journey in commerce platform with AI/ML.